 Description

-Danielle L Goldstein is a New York City based photographer.
+Danielle L Goldstein is a New York City-based photographer.
 She holds an A.B. in history from Cornell University, and a J.D from Emory University.
 She discovered her passion for photography in midlife and has never looked back.
 Her work has been exhibited extensively in galleries in the USA, Europe and Asia, has been featured in numerous photography publications, and is part of the permanent collection of the Museum of the City of New York.
 It is also featured in the book Women Street Photographers (Prestel, 2021).

 Essay by Caroline Goldstein